Skip to main content

 Sanctions are a tool for Canada to hold human rights violators accountable.
 Tools only work when they are used.
 From what we have seen, there is an inconsistency in the government's approach.
 It has introduced a Magnitsky sanctions regime that it claims is world leading, yet it refuses to use it, instead relying on SEMA.
 The sole purpose of the Magnitsky law is to protect human rights on a global scale, whereas SEMA exists as an economic sanctions scheme and is not intended to be used solely against human rights violations.

-The proposal of this bill to create a mechanism by which the is required to respond to recommendations made by a parliamentary committee is a welcome step forward.
+The proposal of this bill to create a mechanism by which the Minister of Foreign Affairs is required to respond to recommendations made by a parliamentary committee is a welcome step forward.
 This will not only serve as a way to incentivize the government to utilize this tool for its intended purpose but will also provide transparency on the reasons behind such decisions.
 After all, sanctions do not sit in a vacuum away from wider policy-making.
 They are political in nature and have a significant impact on the bilateral relations between countries.
 The decision and reasoning to not sanction an individual human rights violator is as important as the rationale for doing so.
 This provision of the bill will help inform the public, civil society groups and NGOs on the wider thinking when it comes to the government's sanctions policy and its commitments to uphold human rights.

 Turning to the amendment to the Broadcasting Act, I believe Canadians would find it reasonable that regimes that are committing genocide or ongoing human rights violations should not be given a platform on Canadian airwaves.
 The distribution of state propaganda from countries that grossly violate human rights is not in the public interest.
 For example, CGTN is under the control of the central propaganda department of the Chinese Communist Party.
 It is a tool of propaganda, disinformation and the violation of human rights.
 In 2019, CGTN aired a forced-confession video of Hong Kong activist Simon Cheng that was recorded under duress and which he was coerced into filming as a condition for his release.
 CGTN has also broadcast blatant disinformation, denying the Uyghur genocide, mischaracterizing the Hong Kong pro-democracy movement as riots rather than peaceful protests, and claiming that COVID-19 originated in the U.S. in contradiction to scientific evidence.